njangid22/Poeticverse/README.md

-# PoeticVerse - A Social Platform for Poets and Poetry Lovers
+huh# PoeticVerse - A Social Platform for Poets and Poetry Lovers

 ## Project Overview